-- 1. Portfolio Assessment and Challenge Examinations cannot be repeated if failed and may not be substituted for a class previously taken. - Students may apply for Portfolio Assessment, Challenge and/or CLEP examinations during their freshman and junior years only. - 3.
-Portfolio Assessment, Challenge or CLEP Examinations may not be substituted for a class previously taken or a class in which the student is presently registered. - The standardized examinations or portfolios mentioned above must fall within the residency requirement for each degree. - 5.
+- 1. Portfolio Assessment and Challenge Examinations cannot be repeated if failed. - Students may apply for Portfolio Assessment, Challenge and/or CLEP examinations during their freshman and junior years only. - Portfolio Assessment, Challenge or CLEP Examinations may not be substituted for a class previously taken or a class in which the student is presently registered. - The standardized examinations or portfolios mentioned above must fall within the residency requirement for each degree. - 5.
 Seminar, application and processing fees are nonrefundable. - The University recognizes up to a maximum of 45 quarter credits earned through Prior Learning Assessment. - Students must present a valid picture ID when testing.